Garage Conversion Nottingham

 12) All final fixings to be completed including the plumbing and heating, carpenter and joinery work and all electrical fixings

 13) Completion of all the finishing touches

-14) Remove all excess building materials and any excess debris
+14) Remove all excess building materials and any excess debris and clean site.

 FREE Project Management